 - Not having a felony or specific misdemeanor conviction

-- Being a resident of the county, or working in the county, you’re applying in
+- Being a resident of the county or working in the county, you’re applying in

 Completing Firearms Training

-The state-mandated course includes shooting exercises on a firing range and a demonstration of safe handling with each firearm that is included on the application.
+The state-mandated course includes shooting exercises on a firing range and a demonstration of safe handling with each firearm that is included in the application.
 The state Commission on Peace Officer Standards and Training will either cap the course at 16 or 24 hours.

-Step 1: Retrieve the approved training for concealed weapons permit courses from your local police station.
+Step 1.
+Retrieve the approved training for concealed weapons permit courses from your local police station.

-Step 2: Fulfill the approved training courses or show proof of exemption (Any active or honorably retired peace officer, federal officer, or law enforcement agent) according to Penal Code (PC) §31700.
+Step 2.
+Fulfill the approved training courses or show proof of exemption (Any active or honorably retired peace officer, federal officer, or law enforcement agent) according to Penal Code (PC) §31700.

-Step 4: Complete the carry concealed weapon application.
+Step 4.
+Complete the carry concealed weapon application.
 Parts one through five of the form can be completed prior to meeting with the county sheriff’s office.
 Parts six, seven, and eight will need to be completed in front of an official at the licensing agency.
 Section seven consists of questions you will be asked orally.

-- Proof of residency
+- Proof of California residency

-- Your training certificate
+- Your CCW training certificate

 - Up to three firearms you would like to be included with your license